Overview of Cloud Policy service for Microsoft 365

 - On the Start with the basics page, enter a name (required) and a description (optional), then select Next.

-- On the Choose the scope page, choose whether the policy configuration applies to a specific group or to users who anonymously access documents using Office for the web.
+- On the Choose the scope page, determine whether the policy configuration applies to all users, specific groups, or to users who anonymously access documents using Office for the web.

-- After you've made your selections, select Next to review your selections.
+- After making your selections, select Next to review your selections.
 Then select Create to create the policy configuration.